levante-hackathon-2026/levante-hackathon-2026.github.io/data-access.md

 #### Accessing the tutorial code
 There are several ways to access the tutorial code.

+**The PositCloud link and GitHub repo will be made available to registered attendees at the start of the event.**

 ##### PositCloud
 [PositCloud](https://posit.cloud/) is a great option if you want to follow along easily, but don’t have R/RStudio and git/GitHub already set up on your computer (see below).